tsugiproject/tsugi-build/README.md

-If someone with expertise knew how to set up a production grade swarm with backup and autoscaling - and that worked in on locally owned hardware, Google Cloud or Azure I would be happy to entertain adding support for that.
+If someone with expertise knew how to set up a production grade swarm with backup and autoscaling - and that worked in on locally owned hardware, Google Cloud or Azure I would be happy to entertain adding documentation for that.

 The "Outer Site"
 ----------------

 Tsugi is just a collection of tools that you need to organize how to expose to your users.
 Tsugi will be installed at the "/tsugi" path in the web hierarchy at:

     /var/www/html/tsugi

 You will need to add some documentation that explains what this server is, who can use it - why it is here, etc.  It is the web site that wraps Tsugi and allows you to contextualize Tsugi for your purposes.
 This outer site will be at the "/" path in the browser and reside at: